 Organization and time management

 We offer assistance with organization and time management skills.
 For an individual consultation or more information, stop by the ASC and request an appointment, or email any of the ASC team.

-For a sense of your whole semester, print a copy of our handy academic planning calendar – the whole semester on one page!
+For a sense of your whole semester, print a copy of our handy academic planning calendar – the whole semester (or May Term) on one page!
 Fill in all your biggest exams and due dates, and post it by your work space.

 Services for students with disabilities

-To be eligible to receive accommodations, a student must provide an educational evaluation completed by a licensed professional, usually within the last three years.
+To be eligible to receive accommodations, a student must provide documentation from a licensed professional, usually within the last three years.
 This documentation will be kept on file in the Academic Success Center office.
-The ASC provides a variety of services to students with documented learning disabilities.
+The ASC provides a variety of services to students with documented disabilities that affect learning.
 Read more about disability services.